ligato/docs/docs/user-guide/concepts.md

 ## Key-Value Data Store Overview

-This section describes how the vpp-agent works with KV data stores.
+This section describes how the vpp-agent works with a KV data store.

 !!!
 Note
     Terms such as KV database, KVDB, KV store and KV data store are all terms that define a data store or database of key-value (KV) pairs, or more generally, structured data objects.
 Unless otherwise noted, we will use the term `KV data store` in this documentation.
 The term `KVDB` will appear in the code examples and this will remain as is.